tim-schilling/dsf-working-groups/active/security.md

 ## Comms

-Where will discussions and activities take place?

-Suggestions:

-- A mailing list that we'll create, `some-wg@djangoproject.com`
-- The DSF Slack
-- The Django Discord server
-- The Forum

-Meetings: we also suggest synchronous meetings via Meet/Zoom/Whereby/etc at least monthly.
+The team holds it discussions on the mailing list: TODO

 ## Reporting

-How and how often will the team/WG report back to the Steering Council and/or board?

-Suggestion: we'll post a report to the Forum [monthly/every two months/every quarter].
+The security team reports back to the community through the [Django Release Announcements thread](https://forum.djangoproject.com/t/django-release-announcements/655/96) on the Forum.